 As a dietary supplement, Ubiquinol is the active, ready-to-use form of Coenzyme Q10, which makes it easier to be absorbed by your body.
 Ubiquinol is your body's preferred form of CoQ10

 Clinical studies show that taking a ubiquinol supplement is up to 8 times more effective in increasing the concentration of ubiquinol in your blood plasma.

 Ubiquinol is ideal for people who are currently taking coenzyme Q10 and are looking for increased efficiency and better absorption.

 Taking a ubiquinol dietary supplement can provide your body with an increased level of long-lasting, natural energy from the inside.

 Cholesterol-lowering drugs known as statins reduce natural coenzyme Q10 production.
-There are certain side effects like fatigue, chronic sore muscles & chronic muscle pain associated with taking statins.
+There are certain side effects like fatigue, chronic sore muscles, and chronic muscle pain associated with taking statins.

 Taking a dietary supplement with coenzyme Q10 or ubiquinol will help you offset the reduction in coenzyme Q10 levels associated with taking statins.

 You can ingest ubiquinol and coenzyme Q10 (also called ubiquinone) in small amounts through your diet.
 However, you would have to consume these foods in such large quantities that they are an impractical source of them.
 Most of the coenzyme Q10 is made by the body itself.